 On night 3, you add another 2 minutes.
 You keep adding 2 minutes to your wait period each night until your baby is falling asleep independently without you entering their room to pick them up.

-By adding time to your “wait time” each night, you’re giving your baby an opportunity to self-soothe and get used to falling asleep on their own.
+By adding time to your “wait time” each night, you’re giving your baby an opportunity to get used to falling asleep on their own.

 How Long Do I Hold My Baby in Pick Up, Put Down Sleep Training?